 Multiple federal and state laws govern how you contact leads.
 Understanding the framework prevents costly violations.

 TCPA (Telephone Consumer Protection Act).
 The big one.
 The TCPA regulates phone calls, text messages, and faxes to consumers.
-It requires prior express consent before making marketing calls, limits the use of auto-dialers, and establishes rules for calling hours and caller ID display.
+It's a strict liability statute — violations are not contingent on fault or criminal intent.
+Even accidental violations trigger penalties.
+The TCPA requires prior express consent before making marketing calls, limits the use of auto-dialers and prerecorded voices, and establishes rules for calling hours and caller ID display.
 Violations carry penalties of $500-$1,500 per call — and class action lawsuits are common.
+The average TCPA class action settlement is $6.6 million.

 National Do Not Call (DNC) Registry.
 Maintained by the FTC, this registry contains phone numbers of consumers who've requested not to receive telemarketing calls.
-You must check your lead lists against this registry before making calls.
-Registration is free for lists up to a certain size, with fees for larger lists.
+You must check your lead lists against this registry before making calls — and at least every 31 days to maintain compliance.
+A Subscription Account Number (SAN) from the FTC is required to access the registry at telemarketing.donotcall.gov.

-State-Specific DNC Lists.
+State-Specific DNC Lists and Mini-TCPA Laws.
 Many states maintain their own DNC registries in addition to the federal list.
 States like California, Florida, New York, Texas, and Pennsylvania have state-level lists that you must also check.
-If you're calling leads in multiple states, you need to scrub against each state's list.
+Beyond DNC lists, states like Florida have enacted "mini-TCPA" statutes with stricter time restrictions and per-call limits.
+State and federal penalties can stack — up to $3,000 per call ($1,500 federal + $1,500 state).
+Approximately 36 states also require telemarketer registration.

 CAN-SPAM Act.
 Governs commercial email messages.
 Less restrictive than TCPA — you can email leads without prior consent as long as you include an opt-out mechanism, your physical address, and honest subject lines.
 Still, best practice is to have some form of consent or prior relationship.